-- (9) Despite subrule (8), a document or a copy of a document referred to in that subrule must be filed - (a) in such manner as is specified in a practice note, if any; or - (b) whether or not such a practice note has been issued, in accordance with any direction.
+- An application must be accompanied by a copy of any (8) documents required to accompany the application under the Act, the enabling Act, these rules, a practice note or the approved application form. - (9) Despite subrule (8), a document or a copy of a document referred to in that subrule must be filed - in such manner as is specified in a practice note, if any; - whether or not such a practice note has been issued, in (b) accordance with any direction.